tedneward/Azgaarnoth/Classes/Feats.md

 * Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.
 * You can speak telepathically to any creature you can see within 30 feet of you.
 Your telepathic utterances are in a language you know, and the creature understands you only if it knows that language.
 Your communication doesn’t give the creature the ability to respond to you telepathically.
 * If your Psionic Talent die is available, you can cast the detect thoughts spell, requiring no components.
 When you start casting the spell, your Psionic Talent die decreases by one die size.
 Your spellcasting ability for the spell is the ability increased by this feat.

+## Theologian
+Your extensive study of religion rewards you with the following benefits:
+* Increase your Intelligence score by 1, to a maximum of 20.
+* You gain proficiency in the Religion skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+* You learn the [thaumaturgy]() and [detect evil and good]() spells.
+You can cast [detect evil and good]() once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Tower of Iron Will
 *Prerequisite*: Psionic Talent feature or Wild Talent feat